 Some might say that Adam Clarke was overly harsh in his explanation of that verse, and that our hearts couldn't be that evil; and, yet, Adam and Eve (the perfect creations of God, with perfect health and wonderful minds given to them) immediately succumbed to Satan's prompting.
 Solomon, the wisest man ever born, who completely knew what God expected of him (whom God had come to twice, personally), did just the opposite of what God commanded him; and he lost his kingdom.
 And David, a man after God's own heart (who wrote the Psalms and loved God with every fiber of his being) crumpled like a beginner when he saw Bathsheba.
-And he brought untold sorry on Uriah's family, the death of his own two sons, and the cost of 20,000 people.
+And he brought on total sorrow on Uriah's family, the death of his own two sons, and the cost of 20,000 people.
 Ananias and Sapphira, who were probably up to that moment pretty good church members (probably in good standing), gave in to greed.

 What did all these individuals have in common?
 They justified what they were about to do in their minds.
 It may have taken just a moment to make that decision—as with Adam and Eve.
-It may have been planned, or organized, over a period of time—such as with Ammon and his planned rape of Tamar.
+It may have been planned, or organized, over a period of time—such as with Amnon and his planned rape of Tamar.
 It may have slowly crept into the lifestyle, over the years—as it did with Solomon.
 And one wrong deed after another may have been justified, over and over, to cover the guilt—as with David.
 But the results were the same.
-They all "justified" what they did.
+They all justified what they did.

 Now, can we sit here and say that our minds don't work the same way?
 I can't.
 Our minds, and our thinking, and our way of living, is what we have to OVERCOME.
 That's why we are here.
 That's why we are the firstfruits.
 Over all of the years that I have lived, I have to say that I have wrongly justified many things that I have done.
 When I wanted something badly enough, my mind (or my human nature) would rush to approve it.
-That is, to find some way that I could attain it—even if it meant that I was thoughtless, selfish, and compromised the character that God wanted me to have.
+That is, to find some way that I could obtain it—even if it meant that I was thoughtless, selfish, and compromised the character that God wanted me to have.

 Why do we have such a difficult time with our nature?
 Turn with me to Galatians 5, please.
 I think that we have to see the enemy, we have to understand it, and we have to be able to fight against it.

-For the flesh lusts against the Spirit, and the Spirit against the flesh: and these are contrary the one to the other: so that you cannot do the things that you would.
+Galatians 5:17 For the flesh lusts against the Spirit, and the Spirit against the flesh: and these are contrary the one to the other: so that you cannot do the things that you would.